bparanj/Essential-TDD/en/07-canonical-test-structure/07-canonical-test-structure.markdown

   yield
 end
 ```
-These are just methods and do not contain any class.
+These are just methods.
+Do not create a class for given_when_then.rb.
 The following code identifies the three steps for the stack_spec.rb:

 ```ruby
 require_relative 'stack'